Sony Xperia 1 VI vs TCL 50 XL 5G

 Frequently Asked Questions

-Sony Xperia 1 VI excels if you value exclusive 85-170mm true continuous optical zoom lens.
-TCL 50 XL 5G is better if you prioritize huge 6.78-inch fhd+ 120hz display is rare for this price.
-Pick based on your budget and daily use.
+Sony Xperia 1 VI is the better choice if you prioritize exclusive 85-170mm true continuous optical zoom lens.
+TCL 50 XL 5G wins if you value huge 6.78-inch fhd+ 120hz display is rare for this price.
+Both are rated highly (4.3★ vs 4.1★), so consider your specific needs and budget.

 Affiliate disclosure